Bachelor of Aviation

 Upon acceptance, students will be granted 160 credit points of advanced standing on the basis of their qualifications and experience.

-Applicants should upload a copy of their pilot licence, and if applicable copies of their authorised examination and assessment report/s and a letter from their employer which states that they are cleared to line and that the airline operates CASR 25 / FAR 25 aircraft types.
+Applicants should upload a copy of their pilot licence with their application.
+If applicable, copies of authorised examination and assessment report/s and a letter from their employer which states that they are cleared to line and that the airline operates CASR 25 / FAR 25 aircraft types should be attached.

 English Proficiency Requirements